 Lighting -- This Impatiens prefers bright shade, or filtered sunlight.
 Avoid prolonged direct sun, unless it's early-morning sun.

-is perfect for young seedlings, since it is easily absorbed and complete.
+is ideal for young seedlings, since it is easily absorbed and contains all

 Transplanting -- When your plants are 2-3 months old, you may gently